tsatalos/tsatalos.github.com/creating-an-sql-db-from-world-bank-data.markdown

 <pre>

-    > # zip file contains csvs in place, so we need to put things ourselves in a directory
+    > # zip file contains csvs at top level, so we need to put things ourselves in a directory
     > mkdir /tmp/wdi; cd /tmp/wdi
     > # -O creates the file use the url's last part as name
     > curl -O http://databank.worldbank.org/databank/download/WDIandGDF_csv.zip